vuxcode/pr1-project-pokeballstore/Guide for vs code and github.md

 (You’ll see the confirmation link appear in the Output panel — click to open it in GitHub.)

+I just made a change in my index and created/changed the guide.
+Lets save ctrl + s

 🧠 Step 5 — Edit, Save & Sync

 Narration: